amirkogit/OpenCVTestGround/README.md

 ```
 INCLUDEPATH += c:/dev/opencv/build/install/include
 Debug: {
-	LIBS += -lc:/dev/opencv/build/install/x86/vc14/lib/opencv_world330d
+	LIBS += -lc:/dev/opencv/build/install/x86/vc14/lib/opencv_world341d
 }
 Release: {
-	LIBS += -lc:/dev/opencv/build/install/x86/vc14/lib/opencv_world330
+	LIBS += -lc:/dev/opencv/build/install/x86/vc14/lib/opencv_world41
 }
 ```

 This file can be used in Qt projects to link to OpenCV.
+Note the number like 341d or 341.
+This may vary depending on which version of OpenCV is built.
+Change this number accordingly otherwise we may get a linker error when building Qt and OpenCV programs.

 13. Set PATH environment variables.
 Open System Properties window and add the following to PATH c:\dev\opencv\build\install\x86\vc14\bin